agdelafilia/wet_lab/RNA_extraction_protocol_isopropanol.md

 13. Post extraction (optional):
     * residual gDNA digestion: we use Thermo Scientific's DNAse I with RNasin as a RNAse inhibitor (0.25 ul per 10ul of reaction, 1U/ul)
-    * RNA cleanup: we use RNA Clean & Concentrator™-5 (Zymo)
+    * post digestion RNA cleanup: we use RNA Clean & Concentrator™-5 (Zymo)